ironhack-labs/lab-file-upload/README.md

 The last step in IronTumblr should be to deploy display a users profile with a link to each post that they have made.
 As well as

-displaying the post witht he comments that belong to that post.
+displaying the post with the comments that belong to that post.

-Happy Coding!
+Happy Coding! :heart: